poothia/shubhendu-poothia-website/src/content/blog/why-i-do-both.md

 ## Systems Thinking Applies Everywhere

-When I presented at KubeCon, I realized the skills transfer directly.
+When I presented Anywhere at any Summit, I have realized the skills transfer directly.
 Timing, structure, audience awareness — these aren't peripheral.
 They're the difference between a talk that resonates and one that loses the room in the first five minutes.

 Every production system and every performance shares the same truth: you need to have thought through the failure modes before you go live.